 A small beach is located in a sheltered area of the Kaministiquia River upriver of the falls.
 The swimming area is marked off with buoys and has a gradual drop-off.
 Fast currents can occur.
 If the river volume exceeds 50 cubic meters/second entry in the river is prohibited.
 Please note: there are no lifeguards posted at the beach.
 Pets are permitted on the grass areas but are not allowed in the sand or swimming areas.
 Water levels on the Kaministiquia River are controlled by Ontario Hydro and can fluctuate; please follow all posted safety advisories.

-For cross-country skiers, the park offers over 10 km of groomed trails for beginner to intermediate skiers.
-The campground roads in Whispering Hills, Poplar Point, Beaver Meadow and River Terrace Trails have skate and classic lanes.
-Entry and parking is located off of Luckens Road.
+The campground roads in Whispering Hills, Poplar Point, Beaver Meadow, and River Terrace Trails have skate and classic lanes.
+Entry, parking and fee stations are located off of Luckens Road.

 A complete map of the park’s trails is available online.